exploratory-io/book/tutorials/flight.md

 select(-FL_NUM, -starts_with("ORIGIN"))
 ```

-The syntax suggestion should list only the relevant operators, functions, and column names for you to pick as you type.
+The syntax suggestion list gives you only the relevant operators, functions, and column names depending on where you are inside each command or function.

 ## Date operation - Weekday